neojames/SIM2Wiki/README.md

 ##Usage

-Upload the contents of the SIM2Wiki to a webserver running PHP (tested on Apache 2.4.6 and PHP 5.5.3) and change `$config['base_url'] = '';` to the adress if your site in `application/config/config.php`.
+Upload the contents of the SIM2Wiki to a webserver running PHP (tested on Apache 2.4.6 and PHP 5.5.3) and change `$config['base_url'] = '';` to the adress of your site in `application/config/config.php`.
 No additional libraries outside what is already provided by most distributions are required.

 ###Composer